Matt Gage

-Matthew Robert Gage (born February 11, 1993) is an American professional baseball pitcher for the Houston Astros of Major League Baseball (MLB).
-He has played in MLB for the Toronto Blue Jays.
+Matthew Robert Gage (born February 11, 1993) is an American professional baseball pitcher for the San Francisco Giants of Major League Baseball (MLB).
+He has previously played in MLB for the Toronto Blue Jays, Houston Astros, and Detroit Tigers.

 Amateur career

-A native of Johnstown, New York, Gage attended Broadalbin-Perth High School and played college baseball for Siena College.
+A native of Johnstown, New York, Gage attended Broadalbin-Perth High School in Broadalbin, New York and played college baseball for Siena College.
 In three seasons with the Saints, Gage pitched to an 11–16 win–loss record, 3.99 earned run average (ERA), and 212 strikeouts in 2481/3 innings.
 In 2013, he played collegiate summer baseball with the Chatham Anglers of the Cape Cod Baseball League and was named a league all-star.

 Professional career

 San Francisco Giants

-Gage was drafted by the San Francisco Giants in the 10th round of the 2014 Major League Baseball draft.
+The San Francisco Giants selected Gage in the 10th round of the 2014 Major League Baseball draft.
 He was assigned to the Rookie-level Arizona League Giants for the remainder of the 2014 season, appearing in 13 games and posting a 2–0 record, 1.89 ERA, and 32 strikeouts.
 Gage began the 2015 season with the Class-A Augusta GreenJackets, and was later promoted to the Double-A Richmond Flying Squirrels.
 In total, Gage went 6–7 with a 4.27 ERA and 101 strikeouts in 116 total innings.
 He played the entire 2016 season with Richmond, making 23 starts and posting a 9–7 record, 3.38 ERA, and 106 strikeouts in 136 innings.
 Gage made his Triple-A debut in 2017, appearing in games for Richmond and the Sacramento River Cats.
 In a career-high 1451/3 innings, he went 6–11 with a 4.21 ERA and 95 strikeouts, and was named a mid-season All-Star for Richmond.
+Gage began the 2018 season with Richmond, and made appearances in Sacramento, but struggled to a 6.45 ERA.
+He was released by the Giants organization on July 13, 2018.

 New York Mets

-Gage began the 2018 season with Richmond, and made appearances in Sacramento, but struggled to a 6.45 ERA.
-He was released by the Giants organization on July 13, and signed with the New York Mets organization on August 4.
-He was assigned to the Double-A Binghamton Rumble Ponies, and also appeared for the Triple-A Las Vegas 51s.
-In total for 2018, Gage played 20 games and posted a 7–11 win–loss record, 5.16 ERA, and 80 strikeouts in 103 innings.
+On August 4, 2018, Gage signed a minor league contract with the New York Mets organization and played for both the Double-A Binghamton Rumble Ponies and the Triple-A Las Vegas 51s.
+In 20 combined appearances over the course of 2018, he posted a 7–11 won–loss record, 5.16 ERA, and 80 strikeouts in 103 innings.
+Gage elected free agency following the season on November 2.

-Diablos Rojos del Mexico
+Diablos Rojos del México

-Gage elected free agency in the offseason, and signed with the Diablos Rojos del México of the Mexican League for the 2019 season.
+On April 3, 2019, Gage signed with the Diablos Rojos del México of the Mexican League.
 In 118 total innings, Gage went 10–4 with a 5.57 ERA and 106 strikeouts.
 Due to the COVID-19 pandemic's cancellation of the 2020 minor league season, Gage played independent baseball with the Eastern Reyes del Tigre of the Constellation Energy League.
+In 11 games, he recorded a 3.07 ERA with 16 strikeouts across 14 2/3 innings of work.